kimsimmons/kimsimmons.github.io/about.md

 ### More Information

 I'm involved in Women Who Code Dallas-Fort Worth and Free Code Camp Dallas.
 I enjoy attending meetups to learn about new technologies in the industry and meet other developers and designers.
-Any inquiries for opportunities, please feel free to email me.
+Any inquiries for opportunities, please feel free to contact me on twitter.

 <!--